apache/echarts-doc/en/option/component/tooltip.md

     Bottom position of the graphic element where the mouse is in, which is only valid when [trigger](~tooltip.trigger) is `'item'`.

+## confine(boolean) = false

+Whether confine tooltip content in the view rect of chart instance.

+Useful when tooltip is cut because of `'overflow: hidden'` set on outer dom of chart instance, or because of narrow screen on mobile.

 ## transitionDuration(number) = 0.4

 The transition duration of tooltip's animation, in seconds.
 When it is set to be 0, it would move closely with the mouse.